Yaws: Signs and symptoms

 Secondary yaws affects the skin and bones.
-The most common bone-related problem is periostitis, an inflammation around the bone, often occurs in the bones of the fingers and the long bones of the lower arms and legs, causing swollen fingers and limbs.
+The most common bone-related problem is periostitis, an inflammation around the bone, which often occurs in the bones of the fingers and the long bones of the lower arms and legs, causing swollen fingers and limbs.
 This causes pain at night and thickening of the affected bones (periostitis).
 About 75% of infected children surveyed in Papua New Guinea reported joint pain.
 Swollen lymph nodes, fever, and malaise are also common.

-After primary and secondary yaws (and possibly, in some cases, without these phases), a latent infection develops.
-Within five years (rarely, within ten years) it can relapse and become active again, causing further secondary lesions, which may infect others.
+A latent infection develops after primary and secondary yaws (and possibly, in some cases, without these phases).
+Within five years (rarely, within ten years), it can relapse and become active again, causing further secondary lesions, which may infect others.
 These relapse lesions are most commonly found around the armpits, mouth, and anus.

-An estimated 10% of people with yaws formerly were thought to develop tertiary disease symptoms, but more recently, tertiary yaws has been less frequently reported.
+An estimated 10% of people with yaws were formerly thought to develop tertiary disease symptoms, but more recently, tertiary yaws has been less frequently reported.

 Tertiary yaws can include gummatous nodules.
 It most commonly affects the skin.
 The skin of the palms and soles may thicken (hyperkeratosis).
 Nodules ulcerating near joints can cause tissue death.
 Periostitis can be much more severe.
 The shinbones may become bowed (saber shin) from chronic periostitis.

 Yaws may or may not have cardiovascular or neurological effects; definitive evidence is lacking.

 Rhinopharyngitis mutilans

 Rhinopharyngitis mutilans, also known as gangosa, is a destructive ulcerative condition that usually originates about the soft palate and spreads into the hard palate, nasopharynx, and nose, resulting in mutilating cicatrices, and outward to the face, eroding intervening bone, cartilage, and soft tissues.
-It occurs in late stages of yaws, usually 5 to 10 years after first symptoms of infection.
+It occurs in the late stages of yaws, usually 5 to 10 years after the first symptoms of infection.
 This is now rare.
 Very rarely, yaws may cause bone spurs in the upper jaw near the nose (gondou); gondou was rare even when yaws was a common disease.

 Cause

-The disease is transmitted by skin-to-skin contact with an infective lesion, with the bacterium entering through a pre-existing cut, bite, or scratch.
+Yaws is caused by infection with bacteria of the Treponema pallidum subspecies pertenue.
+The initial yaws wound contains infectious bacteria, which are passed onto others through skin-to-skin contact, typically during play or other normal childhood interactions.
 Early (primary and secondary) yaws lesions have a higher bacterial load, thus are more infectious.
 Both papillomas and ulcers are infectious.
 Infectivity is thought to last 12–18 months after infection, longer if a relapse occurs.
 Early yaws lesions are often itchy, and more lesions may form along lines that are scratched.
-Yaws may be evolving less conspicuous lesions.
+Yaws may be evolving into less conspicuous lesions.
+After a new person is infected, an infectious papilloma will form within 9–90 days (on average 21 days).

-Yaws is most common among children, who spread it by playing together.
-It is not thought to be transmitted from mother to child in the womb.
-Yaws is not a venereal disease.

 T. pallidum pertenue has been identified in nonhuman primates (baboons, chimpanzees, and gorillas) and experimental inoculation of human beings with a simian isolate causes yaws-like disease.
-However, no evidence exists of cross-transmission between human beings and primates, but more research is needed to discount the possibility of a yaws animal reservoir in nonhuman primates.
+However, no evidence exists of cross-transmission between human beings and other primates, but more research is needed to discount the possibility of a yaws animal reservoir in nonhuman primates.